-The Free Lutheran Seminary is authorized under Federal law to enroll international students under the Student and Exchange Visitor Program (SEVIS).
-In addition to the regular application materials and steps listed under “Admission Procedures” that must be submitted by May 1, are the following requirements:
+Free Lutheran Seminary is authorized under Federal law to enroll international students under the Student and Exchange Visitor Program (SEVIS).
+In addition to the regular application materials that must be submitted and steps listed under “Admission Procedures” that must be completed by May 1, the following requirements also apply:

-- Completion of the “International Application Form,” accompanied by a non-refundable application fee of $300.
+- Completion of the “International Application Form” accompanied by a non-refundable application fee of $100.

 - Return of a signed copy of the “International Student Covenant.”

 - Submission of evidence of financial support.
-This may be either a financial guarantor in the United States or sufficient evidence from a responsible individual or organization that the necessary travel expenses and means of support while in attendance at Free Lutheran Seminary can be met.
+This may be either a financial guarantor in the United States or sufficient evidence from a responsible individual or organization that the necessary travel expenses and means of support while in attendance at AFLTS can be met.

 Contact the seminary office at email@example.com to learn more about international student procedures or to request an international student application.